-RCWD provides most of the funds for SHEP, which is coordinated primarily by Friends of the Mississippi River (FMR) in partnership Fortin Consulting and the MPCA.
+RCWD provides most of the funds for SHEP, which is coordinated primarily by Friends of the Mississippi River (FMR) in partnership with Fortin Consulting, now Bolton & Menk, and the MPCA.
 Local program partners included the University of Minnesota Water Resource Center, Anoka County Parks and local landowners.
 Matching resources for SHEP are provided by FMR.